Emma Vulin

 Emma Vulin (born c.
 1980) is an Australian politician.
 She has been a Labor Party member of the Victorian Legislative Assembly since November 2022, representing the seat of Pakenham.

 Early life

 Prior to entering Parliament, Vulin worked variously in retail, as an electorate officer for state and federal Labor MPs, and as a veterinary nurse.
 She also volunteered at her local Country Fire Authority brigade.

 Parliamentary career

 Vulin won the newly created division of Pakenham at the 2022 Victorian state election, winning the seat with a 0.4% margin, after leading on primary votes.

+On 30 September 2025, Vulin announced that she would not recontest her seat at the 2026 Victorian state election.

 Personal life

 In 2016, Vulin suffered a stroke at age 36 and recovered to return to work and run for parliament.
 In 2024, she announced that she had been diagnosed with early-stage Motor Neurone Disease.